eagle-io/docs/source/reference/historic/aggregates.rst

 CHANGE
 ------
-The change aggregate retrieves raw values which has been filtered to remove any non-unique sequential values.
+The change aggregate retrieves raw values which have been filtered to remove any duplicate sequential values.

 START